somnambulist-tech/api-bundle/README.md

         request_id: true
 ```

+### BC Breaks in v2

+From v2.0.0 the following changes have been made:

+ * use PHP 7.4 features through-out the library
+ * removed `Services` namespace component
+ * `Converters` namespace was changed to `ExceptionConverters`
+ * `Transformers` and `ExceptionConverters` are now part of the `Response` namespace
+ * `TransformerBinding` has been removed in favour of `Types` with specific interfaces
+ * `ApiController` methods `paginate`, `collection`, `item` are now strictly typed
+ * `withIncludes` method accepts multiple string arguments instead of an array
+ * all transformers should be registered as container services (transformer is now a string explicitly)

+To switch from `TransformerBinding` replace each call to:

+ * `TransformerBinding::item()` with `new ObjectType()`
+ * `TransformerBinding::collection()` with `new CollectionType()` or `new IterableType()`
+ * `TransformerBinding::paginate()` with `new PagerfantaType()` for Pagerfanta.

+The constructor signatures are largely the same; except collection and pagerfanta have an
+additional `key` as the last argument, defaulted to `data`.

+When updating, remember to update the exception converters in your somnambulist.yaml config file
+if using the included defaults.

 ### ApiController

-An abstract `ApiController` can be inherited to provided a suitable base to work from.
-This extends
+An abstract `ApiController` can be inherited to provide a suitable base to work from.
-the Symfony controller and adds wrappers to the various helpers including the response factory and
+This extends the Symfony controller and adds wrappers to the various helpers including
-argument helper.
-Additionally there are several method pass throughs and default response types.
+the response factory and argument helper.

 The base methods are: